 Mauricio Vacas is a solution architect for Accenture Technology Labs, Accenture’s dedicated R&D group, focusing on Data and Platforms.
 Currently, Mauricio is investigating the role of analytics and visualization in big data and developing a platform to support real-time and ad-hoc analysis of data using tools such as R, Mahout, Hadoop, and Cassandra among others.

 Marck designs data-driven solutions to help clients make better business decisions, recognize opportunities, experiment, gain insights, and solve difficult problems using large datasets and a combination of tools.
 His experience pulls from multiple disciplines including Internet, telecommunications, and high tech.
 Marck is an experienced R programmer and advocate, and a contributing author to The Bad Data Handbook and Analyzing the Analyzers.
-He teaches graduate level classes at George Washington University and George Mason University.
+He teaches graduate level classes at Georgetown and George Washington University.
 Marck founded Data Community DC, an organization that promotes Data Science and Analytics practitioners in the Washington DC Metro area.
 He holds a B.S. in Mechanical Engineering from Boston University and an MBA from Vanderbilt University.

 Shivakumar Vaithyanathan is the IBM Chief Scientist for Text Analytics and the Department Manager of the Intelligent Information Systems Group at the IBM Almaden Research Center.
 Since joining IBM in 1998, he has been involved in multiple research areas including development of learning algorithms, especially for extremely high-dimensional sparse data.
 His department is currently involved in building systems for Scalable Unstructured Analytics, Enterprise Search and Large-scale machine learning and Statistical Modeling.
 Technologies developed in his department are embedded in multiple IBM big data products.